-2.2 PP CLAIM,
+3.2 PP CLAIM,

-The Etravel 2.0 - EAC security target claims strict conformance to the Protection Profile [PP-MRTD-EAC].
+The MultiApp V4.0.1 DigitalIdentity 1.0 PACE PIN EAC security target claims strict conformance to the Protection Profile [PP-MRTD-EACV2] with addendum [AddendumDI].
+[PP-MRTD-EACV2] claims strict conformance to [PP-MRTD-SAC].

-The Etravel 2.0 EAC security target is a composite security target, including the IC security target [ST-IC].
-However the security problem definition, the objectives, and the SFR of the IC are not described in this document.
+The MultiApp V4.0.1 DigitalIdentity 1.0 PACE PIN EAC on SAC security target is a composite security target, including the IC security target [ST-IC].
+However, the security problem definition, the objectives, and the SFR of the IC are not described in this document.